Gross Profit Margin

 Gross profit margin is the percentage of revenue left after subtracting the cost of goods sold.
 It shows how efficiently your business produces and delivers what it sells.

-Full guide: definition, formula, and benchmarksGross Profit Margin
+Full guide: definition, formula, and benchmarksHow to calculate Gross Profit Margin

-Why gross profit margin matters for Xero users
+Why Gross Profit Margin matters for Xero users

 Gross profit margin is the ceiling for every downstream profitability metric.
 A compressing margin signals rising input costs, pricing pressure, or a shift in product mix towards lower-margin lines, any of which will eventually squeeze operating profit and cash flow.